 Yes.
-The Planning Proposal will give effect to and is consistent with the following endorsed strategic plans:
+The amended planning proposal will give effect to and is consistent with the following endorsed strategic plans:

 - St Leonards and Crows Nest 2036 Plan (as detailed in Table 6); - North Sydney Local Strategic Planning Statement (as detailed in Table 7); and - St Leonards / Crows Nest Planning Study 2015 (as detailed in Table 8).